nezort11/egorindev.com/content/notes/python-code-quality-tools-i-use.md

 # Python Code Quality Tools I Use

-The goal was to have more or less **exhaustive Python code quality setup for VS Code** with minimal overlapping between the tools.
+The goal is to have more or less **exhaustive code quality setup** for VS Code and Python with minimal overlapping between the tools.

-**What I use:**:
+**What I use**:

 - `VS Code` modern web-based lightweight editor with optional IDE functionality (> PyCharm, Vim)